lambci/sync-threads/README.md

 const { createSyncFn } = require('sync-threads')
 const mySyncFn = createSyncFn('./worker.js')

-// Will serialize the arg and pass it to the worker thread mySyncFn({ some: 'input', data: true })
+// Will serialize the input arg and pass it to the worker thread const { whatever } = mySyncFn({ some: 'input', thing: 23 })
 ```

 ## `runAsWorker(workerAsyncFn)`